 sets the foundation for some major concepts of the Nasuverse

-(thought it may not actually be set in it), such as the Earth being a living being (Gaia), and the concept of the Ultimate Ones
+, although it could also theoretically happen in any timeline), such as the Earth being a living being (Gaia), and the concept of the Ultimate Ones

 Tropes found in this short story:

 - Badass: Ado Edem, full stop.
 In a world where humans are as strong as Servants, Ado Edem is considered Too Powerful to Live, as he can easily one-shot the Ultimate Ones.

 - Badass Normal: Gun God, pretty much, since he's the last remaining normal human on Earth.